gregkrsak/godot-console-1/README.md

-# godot-console
+# Godot-Console
-In-game console and logger for Godot 3.2
+Lightweight logger and console for Godot 3.2.

+# Features
+- Installed as addon.
+- Singletone Logger and Console.